dishsoftware/cmagneto/docs/CodeConventions.md

 - File of a module's submodule: `cmake/modules/ModuleName/SubModule.cmake`.
 - Script file: `script_file.cmake`.
 - Function in a module: `ModuleName__function_name`.
 But, e.g. `CMagneto__find__Qt_TOOL_EXE` is also fine: just start the function name part with a Capital letter.
-- Function in a module, intended for usage only within the module: `ModuleNamePrivate__function_name`.
-But, e.g. `CMagnetoPrivate__find__Qt_TOOL_EXE` is also fine: just start the function name part with a Capital letter.
+- Function in a module, intended for usage only within the module: `ModuleNameInternal__function_name`.
+But, e.g. `CMagnetoInternal__find__Qt_TOOL_EXE` is also fine: just start the function name part with a Capital letter.
 - Variable in a module, outside of function: `ModuleName__varName`.
 - Constant in a module, outside of function: `ModuleName__CONST_NAME`.
-- Variable in a module, outside of function, intended for usage only within the module: `ModuleNamePrivate__varName`.
+- Variable in a module, outside of function, intended for usage only within the module: `ModuleNameInternal__varName`.
-- Constant in a module, outside of function, intended for usage only within the module: `ModuleNamePrivate__CONST_NAME`.
+- Constant in a module, outside of function, intended for usage only within the module: `ModuleNameInternal__CONST_NAME`.
 - Parameters of functions:
     * Purely input parameter: `iParamName`.
     * Purely output parameter: `oParamName`.